wdawson/okta.github.io/_source/_posts/2018-12-27-build-a-basic-android-app-with-xamarin-and-visual-studio.md

 When the user is authenticated you should redirect them to the next page of your experience.
 If you recall earlier each page is represented by an Activity, and so you need to create a new one now.

-To start, within the 'Resources -> layout' folder you'll need to create the new activity layout file “activity_dashboard.axml”.
-The easiest way to do this is by going to the New Item… option in the context menu and selecting the 'Android Layout' template.
+To start, within the 'Resources -> layout' folder you'll need to create the new activity layout file "activity_dashboard.axml".
+The easiest way to do this is by going to the New Item... option in the context menu and selecting the 'Android Layout' template.
 Within your new layout file add a simple TextView component to display text like this:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"